Bookmark and Share

 Searching for romance over the Internet has become more and more popular over the years.
 Online dating is nearly a billion dollar industry and scammers are cashing in on the trend, taking advantage of unsuspecting men and women.

-Every day, scammers target hundreds of online daters, and many have fallen prey to scams that cost online daters, on average, of more than $3,000.
-They do it by posing as women overseas and send you a note through an online dating service.
-They pretend to be interested in you and provide their "email address" so that you can continue communicating offline.
+Every day, scammers target hundreds of online daters, and many have fallen prey to scams that cost online daters, on average, of more than $3,000 per person.
+They do it by posing as men or women overseas and send you a note through an online dating service.
+They pretend to be interested in you and provide their “email address” so that you can continue communicating offline.

 Scammers use email to try and build an online relationship with you and they eventually profess their love.
-Once you do too, the scam kicks into high gear.
-An "emergency" (mother hospitalized, surgery needed) suddenly arises and they ask for money.
+Some will even host fake Webcam sessions or even call you on the phone.
+Once they sense you are falling in love with their persona, the scam kicks into high gear.
+An “emergency” (mother hospitalized, surgery needed) suddenly arises and they ask for money.
 Or they say they want to meet you, but need money to apply for a VISA to come see you.
-Little does the victim know that he's talking to professional con artists and has likely been communicating with another man, not a woman!
-The scams can get quite complex, including men hiring a girl to call you and pose as your online love interest.
+Little does the victim realize that he or she is talking to a professional con artist.
+And that con artist may not even be the same gender as the person they are portraying!
+The scams can get quite complex, including men hiring a girl to call you (or vice versa) and pose as your online love interest.

 You can avoid being a victim of online relationship scams by taking note of these warning signs: